darkrenaissance/darkfi/doc/src/misc/ircd.md

 ```

 This will set up the server, save the settings, and exit weechat.
+You are now ready to begin using the chat.
+Simply start weechat
+and everything should work.

 We can now proceed with installing the `mallumo` weechat script, which
 is used for E2E encryption in private messages on this IRC network.